-Compensation for shifted hours of work apply to employees with a salary scale wage lower than € 2889 gross (reference date: 1 October 2023) and who perform work on the employer's instructions outside standard working hours; Article 3.7.3 applies to employees in the customer service environment and shops.
-As of 1 January 2024, compensation applies to a salary scale wage lower than € 2947, and as of 1 July 2024 to a wage of € 3005.
+The compensation for shifted hours applies to employees whose salary according to the salary scale is lower than €3,005 (reference date: 1 July 2024) and who perform work on the employer's instructions outside standard working hours; Article 3.7.3. applies to employees in the customer service environment and shops.
+As of 1 May 2025, compensation for shifted hours applies to a salary scale wage lower than €3,150, and as of 1 January 2026 to a wage lower than €3,213.